All Episodes

 They will not say so.

-So what happens is that when the free market works and the prices go up, and the liberals see the panic and the reaction with a Republican in office, they cast aside what they really believe and see an opportunity to blame Bush for it.
+So what happens is that when the free market works and the prices go up and the liberals see the panic and the reaction with a Republican in office, they cast aside what they really believe and see an opportunity to blame Bush for it, which in fact is utter denial.

 They are for this themselves.

-But because the free market is making it happen and not taxes, or not policy, then they're not happy about it.
+But because the free market is making it happen and not taxes or not policy, then they're not happy about it.

 They don't want the right thing happening when they have nothing to do with it.

-When prices get so high to drill for oil, distribute oil, process it, that it is cheaper to finally uh uh do all the RD and research to come up with an alternative fuel.
+So the market raising prices, and what you're saying is, hey, if we've got to get to alternative fuels, I know what you're saying, we're only going to get there when the market demands it, when the market requires it, when prices get so high to drill for oil, distribute oil, process it, that it is cheaper to finally do all the R ⁇ D and research to come up with an alternative fuel.

 That's when it's going to happen.